n0ndual/nondualism/content/posts/my-first-post.md

 I got a feeling

-tonight is gonna be a good good night
+tonight is gonna be a good good night!